 ADDTRAP.
 In this case only ECCDC count will increment.
-The ADDTRAP register content can be read by using the RDAR command as described in Read Any Register (RDAR, 65h) on page 37.
+The ADDTRAP register content can be read by using the RDAR command as described in section Read Any Register (RDAR, 65h).

-Note The ADDTRAP register loses its content when in deep power down (DPD) mode and returns with 0x00000000 upon DPD exit.
+Note: The ADDTRAP register loses its content when in deep power down (DPD) mode and returns with 0x00000000 upon DPD exit.